 Social distancing advice is important, but poorly communicated

 During this outbreak, it is important to do everything we can to slow the course of the outbreak.
-But this advice seems to be developed by experts, for ordinary people who do not think like experts.
-Experts love to use precise measurements and fragile models whose predictions depend on assumptions.
+But this advice seems to be developed by experts, who are far removed from the ordinary people who do not think like experts.
+These experts love to use precise measurements and sophisticated models.